AthiMCCI/Sub-twonubers/README.md

-**substraction Of Two Numbers**
+# Substraction Of Two Numbers:

-**objective:**

-substraction two numbers using C Program
+Substraction two numbers using C Program.

-### **Working**:
+## Working:
-- In this program,the user is asked to enter two integers.These two integer are stored in variables a and b respectively
+- In this program,the user is asked to enter two integers.These two integer are stored in variables a and b respectively.
--  Then,these two numbers are sub using - operator,and the result is stored in the c variable
+-  Then,these two numbers are sub using - operator,and the result is stored in the c variable.

-**Result:**
+## Result:

 - Finally,the printf function is used to display the substraction of numbers.